Kairotic/penelope/types/tablet.md

             deriving Show
 ```

+A tablet is an ordered set of warps, and its yaw (flip).
+This
-Trying to conflate S/Z threading (or flip) on the card with rotation
+conflates S/Z threading (or flip) on the card with rotation of it by
-of it by referring to former as 'yaw' and latter as 'roll'.
+referring to former as 'yaw' and latter as 'roll'.

 ```haskell
 -- A tablet weaving loom, as an ordered set of tablets and a weft